 What is migraine?

 Migraine is a neurological condition.
 It’s frequently characterized by intense, debilitating headaches.
 Symptoms may include nausea, vomiting, difficulty speaking, or tingling, and sensitivity to light and sound.
 Migraines often run in families and affect all ages.
+If you have serious migraine, we recommend you to visit best european online pharmacy.

 There are a number of cases.
 The most common categories of migraine are those that have been previously known as the common migraines.